IOSgeeks/DatingApp/README.md

 * Sign up/Sign in
    * If they click on sign up it leads to a page where they input their own information.
-   * Sign up will ask for username, password, cuny email, age, and interests.
    * If they click on sign in it leads to a "enter username and password" page.
 * Profile page
    * Add/Edit new information into user's profile page

 * View Matches Page
   * Description of the matched users/ things they like / their bio etc
-  * Will indicate whether they are in the same corresponding cuny school
-  *

 * Chat Box Page
    * Page to message the matched users.
-   *